-Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men.
-It is expected to cause about 50,260 deaths during 2017.1 It develops in the colon or rectum, usually as a small growth called a polyp.
+Colon cancer, also known as colorectal cancer, is the third leading cause of cancer-related deaths in women and men in the United States.
+It’s expected to cause about 50,630 deaths during 2018.1 It develops in the colon or rectum, usually as a small growth called a polyp.
 Because it can take several years for the polyp to develop into cancer, regular screening can often help prevent colorectal cancer.
 How?
 By finding polyps that can be removed before they become cancerous.

-When colon cancer does have symptoms, they may include:
+When colon cancer does have symptoms, they may include:3

 This material is intended for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult with your doctor.

 Maintaining a healthy weight reduces your risk of heart disease, diabetes, cancer, and arthritis.Read about obesity and illness

 Adults need vaccinations, too.
 Know which you’re up to date on and which to avoid.Read adult vaccinations

 From abrasion to X-ray, the Humana glossary offers explanations for common insurance and medical terms.Browse our healthcare glossary